 Sprains are caused by an impaired awareness of joint position, resulting in the failure of defense.
-These deficits are also found in the knees with injuries of the anterior cruciate ligament [12].
 Robbins and colleagues (1995) showed that rigid bracing enhances the sense of positioning the ankle.
 Seeking to understand the effects of KT on the musculoskeletal system, the purpose of this study was to evaluate the effect of this technique on the production capacity in quadriceps strength and joint position sense of the knee professional footballers.